 Canadian employers put a high emphasis on soft skills – such as communication, negotiation and sociability – which are personal attributes that enhance your interactions, job performance and career prospects.
 Unlike your hard skills, you can apply your soft skills broadly.

-It is crucial to identify areas in your soft skills that need improvement.
+It is crucial to identify if you need to improve your soft skills.
 If your hard skills will get you an interview, most probably it is your soft skills that will get you the job and enable you to keep it.

-You may have strong accounting skills, but often that is not enough to get a job or maintain it afterwards.
+You may have strong accounting skills, but often that is not enough to get a job or maintain it.
 You may need more training or skills upgrading, especially in regards to your soft skills.

 Success Story: Immigrating to a new country as a single person or even as a couple is difficult at best.
 Coming with young children, however, brings a whole other set of challenges: On top of having to find jobs and upgrading their skills, couples with children are faced with the task of finding affordable childcare, often in the midst of financial strain and without the help of grandparents.
 Read more.